Looking to learn more about cryptocurrency taxes? Find help for calculating cryptocurrency tax.

-The easiest way to prepare for any potential audit is to purchase a crypto tax service with audit support, like our VIP crypto tax plan.
+The easiest way to prepare for any potential audit is to purchase tax software for cryptocurrency with audit support, like our VIP crypto tax plan.
 You can leverage our audit experience to help you respond quickly to the IRS instead of trying to put together materials on your own.

 The TokenTax dashboard also conveniently stores all your information from previous years so that you can easily share any past tax year with the IRS.
 All of these features are reason to choose TokenTax to manage your crypto taxes.

 For the more complex audit questions, you need to be able to show proof that your tax calculation tracks all cost bases for your audit trail.
 Having a CPA on hand will help you respond with details about your lending activities and margin trading.
 It will help immensely to have crypto tax experts who have successfully guided individuals through audits before.